TBalo/RegexDemonstration-Repo/README.md

 #Some Description

-This project is a demonstration of how regular expressions are being used - shortened as Regex.
+This project is a demonstration of how regular expressions are being used (Regular expressions are shortened as Regex).

 Regex is a sequence of characters that specifies a search pattern in text.
 Usually such patterns are used by string-searching algorithms for "find" or "find and replace" operations on strings, or for input validation.